 To sell property in Alentejo one has to have a little patience and even though the market is pretty vibrant (2017) people are still able to buy homes in Alentejo at reasonable prices.
 Buying property in the Alentejo still seems to be a clever long term investment and especially so if you decide to live here full-time as you will probably notice a huge reduction in your monthly living costs.
 Currently there seems to be sufficient quantity to satisfy everybody’s needs.
 You may fly directly into the new airport in Beja or to Lisbon or the Algarve.
 Generally speaking, it is far better to have arranged your own transport for getting around rather than relying on public transport.

 Alentejo is one of seven regions in Portugal which also include the Algarve, Beiras (Central), Lisbon (Coast), Oporto (North), Azores and Madeira, and is referred to as the South Central region.
-Alentejo covers an expansive area of some twelve thousand plus square miles and has an approximate population of seven hundred and twenty thousand inhabitants and is made up of the following five sub-regions.
+Alentejo covers an expansive area of some twelve thousand plus square miles and has an approximate population of seven hundred and twenty thousand inhabitants.

 One of the two Blue Flag Marina's in Alentejo is located within the municipality of Évora at Alqueva

 Alentejo Litoral occupies an area covering some five thousand two hundred plus square kilometers and has an approximate population of one hundred thousand inhabitants.
 The main commercial centre is the city of Sines.
 The Alentejo Litoral sub-region is made up of the following five municipalities Alcácer do Sal Grândola Santiago do Cacém Sines Odemira.